-Situated about one mile from St. Margaret’s Bay, the lighthouse was first built in the 1842 to warn approaching ships of the Goodwin Sands which claimed many lives at sea.
+Situated about one mile from St. Margaret’s Bay, the lighthouse was first built in 1842 to warn approaching ships of the Goodwin Sands which claimed many lives at sea.
 South Foreland claims its fame as the first lighthouse which used an electric light and as the location of the first international radio transmission.
 The lighthouse also offers spectacular views overlooking the Strait of Dover, the French coast, and passing ships.

-Guests can even stay in the East Cottage, which were once home to the Knott family, the lighthouse keepers for the last five generations.
+Guests can even stay in the East Cottage, which was once home to the Knott family, the lighthouse keepers for the last five generations.
 Its large rooms have been fully modernized with a kitchen, lounge, and a private courtyard.
 You have full access to the grounds where you can walk the cliffs, fly kites, or head towards the ferry to visit France.
 The South Foreland Lighthouse is the ideal destination to escape the rigors of daily life while experiencing the breathtaking views of the famed cliffs.